Ankit-Kumar-Saini/Applications-of-Data-Science/README.md

 2. `Basics of SQL.ipynb`: This jupyter notebook demonstrates the use of basic SQL commands on a toy dataset.

 3. `Transfer Learning.ipynb`: This jupyter notebook demonstrates the power of **Transfer Learning** in image classification tasks.
 Images of Cat, Kanye West and Pickachu were downloaded from the internet.
-A pre-trained EfficientNetB0 model was used as a feature extractor to classify the images into three categories.
+A pre-trained **EfficientNetB0 model** was used as a feature extractor to classify the images into three categories.
 The model achieved an accuracy of `99.82% on validation data` even with a small training dataset.

 4. `Kaggle Cats vs Dogs Classification.ipynb`: This jupyter notebook dives into the interpretation of convolutional neural networks.
-A pre-trained InceptionV3 model was used as a feature extractor to classify images of cats and dogs.
-'Saliency Maps` of the last convolutional layer were generated to visualize what features are important to classify an image into a cat or dog.
+A pre-trained **InceptionV3 model** was used as a feature extractor to classify images of cats and dogs. **Saliency Maps** of the last convolutional layer were generated to visualize what features are important to classify an image into a cat or dog.

 5. `WebScrapping1.ipynb`: This jupyter notebook demonstrates the use of `Beautiful Soup` library for web scrapping with examples.